jfinkels/equivalence/README.md

 * hyperref
 * xy

-On Ubuntu, the necessary system packages which contain these LaTeX packages
+On Ubuntu 11.04, the necessary system packages which contain these LaTeX packages are:
-are:

 * texlive-base
 * texlive-latex-base